zuoxunwu/UFHmmPhysicsTools/README.md

 ```
 scram b -j8
 ```
+## Scripts
+The only script in the framework is `hmm_postproc.py` which intializes the relavent branches, creates the ROOT output files, and runs the event loop.
+Accompanying the `hmm_postproc.py` is the `keep_and_drop_input.txt` file which controls which branches are kept or dropped.
+If your analyzer uses any specific branches such as `Electron`, `Muon`, `GenPart`, then it needs to be added to `keep_and_drop_input.txt`.

 ## Analyzers
 Analyzers are stored in `python/analyzers` directory and are used as imported modules by `hmm_postproc.py` to analyze events and build histograms.